cold weather - snow driving - tires and chains - salted roads

 driving: see cold weather tips above

-ok, do they have lots of tread and are they properly inflated?
+your tires ok, do they have lots of tread and are they properly inflated?

 Can you see out the windshield?
 Gently scrape snow off,

-Snow on the body.
+Snow on the body-

-Don't scrape down to the paint, it can scratch it.
-Maybe let the car warm
+it can scratch it.
+Get most of it off and let the car warm up and melt

-Gas tank Keep at
+Gas tank- Keep

-if you get stuck.
+warm if you get stuck.

 Accelerate slowly,